 Top two mistakes to avoid on your coaching website

-Some mistakes on your coaching website can be costly and push away your prospects.
+Some mistakes on coaching websites can be costly and push away prospects.
 Learn about the two greatest mistakes you should avoid.

 Mistake #1.
 Failing to provide a clear call to action